Psychological Dead Zone: The Quiet Leak Behind Your Success

 That answer is your exit point.

-If you can feel the dead zone, you are close.
+So if you can feel the dead zone, you are close.
+This is the moment to remove complexity, not add it.

 To your brilliance,